gregjacobs/Autolinker.js/README.md

 	// Produces: "The sky is falling from <a href="http://google.com">google.com</a>"

 ### More Examples
-One could update a DOM element that has unlinked text as such:
+One could update a DOM element that has unlinked text to autolink them as such:

 	var myTextEl = document.getElementById( 'text' );
 	myTextEl.innerHTML = Autolinker.link( myTextEl.innerHTML );